cysouw/diathesis/text/c08_preverbs.md

 - *zerˈ-*, originally meaning 'in two', cognate with Latin *dis-*
 - *entˈ-*, originally meaning 'against', cognate with Greek *anti*
 - *missˈ-*, originally meaning 'missing', still transparently cognate with modern German verb root *(ver)miss(en)*
+- *widerˈ-*, originally meaning 'against', still transparently cognate with modern German *wieder*

 The prefix *geˈ-* only occurs in completely grammaticalised combinations, i.e. there are no verbs (anymore) in which the root is still transparently related to the *geˈ-* prefixed wordform (cf. [@sec:intro-lexical-meanings]).
 Pairs like *bieten* 'to offer' and *gebieten* 'to order' are thus simply treated here as two completely separate lexemes here, and will consequently not occur among any of the diatheses discussed below (examples in [@sec:preverb-deponent]).
 In contrast, the addition of the prefix *missˈ-* is always completely transparent and never results in a diathesis, e.g. *achten* 'to respect' and *missachten* 'to disrespect' (examples in [@sec:preverb-intranstive-without-diathesis; @sec:preverb-transitive-without-diathesis]).
+The prefix *widerˈ-* only occurs in a few fixed combinations (see [@sec:preverb-dative-applicative]).
 That leaves the prefixes *beˈ-, erˈ-, verˈ-, zerˈ-* and *entˈ-*, and these all occur frequently.
 They induce various diathesis as discussed throughout this chapter and they do not appear to have any preference for a special kind of diathesis.

 Turning now to the ~~verb particles~~, the following prepositions can be used as preverbs: